mun-lang/book/src/ch01-02-control-flow.md

 # Control flow

-Deciding whether or not to run some code depending on if a condition is true and deciding to run some code repeatedly while a condition is true are basic building blocks in most programming languages.
-The most common constructs that let you control the flow of execution of Mun code are if expressions and loops.
+Executing or repeating a block of code only under specific conditions are common constructs that allow developers to control the flow of execution.
+Mun provides `if...else` expressions and loops.

 ## `if` expressions